The Portland Remodel ReviewAn editorial resource for Portland homeowners

 How much does a bathroom remodel cost in Portland?

-A high-end primary bathroom remodel in Portland typically ranges from $40,000 to well over $100,000, depending on size, tile and stone selection, custom vanities, and whether plumbing is relocated.
-Powder rooms cost considerably less.
+A high-end primary bathroom in Portland generally runs $40,000 to well over $100,000, depending on size, tile and stone, custom vanities, and whether you relocate plumbing.
+A powder room costs far less.

 How long does a bathroom remodel take?

-Most primary bathroom remodels take 5–9 weeks of construction.
-Tile work, waterproofing cure times, and custom vanity or shower glass lead times are the usual schedule drivers.
+Most primary bathrooms take 5–9 weeks of construction.
+Tile work, waterproofing cure times, and lead times on custom vanities or shower glass are the usual schedule drivers.

 How do you prevent mold and water damage in a Portland bathroom?